Luganodes/pectra-cli/README.md

 *   `rpcUrl` (string): The URL of your Ethereum execution client RPC endpoint.
 *   `blockExplorerUrl` (string): The base URL for your preferred block explorer (e.g., `https://etherscan.io`).
 Used for displaying transaction links.
 *   `pectraBatchContract` (string): The address of the deployed Pectra batch contract.
 *   `switch.validators` (array of strings): A list of validator public keys (hexadecimal, no "0x" prefix) for the batch switch operation.
+Maximum source validators for switch: 200
 *   `consolidate.sourceValidators` (array of strings): A list of source validator public keys for the batch consolidation operation.
+Maximum validators for consolidation: 63
 *   `consolidate.targetValidator` (string): The target validator public key for consolidation.
-*   `elExit.validators` (object): A map where keys are validator public keys and values are objects containing:
+*   `elExit.validators` (object): A map where keys are validator public keys ( maximum of 200 ) and values are objects containing:
     *   `amount` (number): The amount in **Gwei** to withdraw for a partial exit.
 For a full exit, set this to `0`.
     *   `confirmFullExit` (boolean): Must be `true` if `amount` is `0` to confirm a full exit.
 Otherwise, `false`.

+⚠️ Ensure only required validator addresses are set in config.json and their corresponding private keys are provided via the CLI — missing or incorrect entries may result in unintended transfer of funds. <br><br>

 ## 🔑 Private Key Handling

 For security, your withdrawal address private key is **not** stored in the `config.json` file.
 The CLI will securely prompt you to enter it at runtime when an operation is initiated.
 (See `internal/config/config.go` lines 88-114)

+⚠️ Ensure that correct private keys are provided for the validators — otherwise, transactions will succeed but no validator operation will occur, wasting gas. <br><br>

 ## 📜 ABI Dependency

 The CLI requires the Pectra batch contract's ABI.
 Place the `abi.json` file in the same directory as the `pectra-cli` executable.
-(The ABI is loaded from `./abi.json` as seen in `cmd/main.go` line 49)
+(The ABI is loaded from `./abi.json` as seen in `cmd/main.go` line 49) <br><br>

 ## ⚠️ Unset Delegation